pharo-ai/decision-tree-model/README.md

 aTreeModel decisionsForAll: testDataset. "an Array(DtmDecision(false) DtmDecision(true))"
 ```

-If we see the exmplanation of a decision we can find both splits over a categorical variable being equal to a value (OneVsAll) or a numerical value being over a threshold.
+If we see the explanation of a decision we can find both splits over a categorical variable being equal to a value (OneVsAll) or a numerical value being over a threshold.

 ```Smalltalk
 (aTreeModel decisionsForAll: testDataset) anyOne why.